 By Michael Baadke

-The earliest stamps of Mauritius are among the greatest philatelic treasures in the world, especially the 1847 1-penny orange and 2d dark blue bearing a portrait of Queen Elizabeth with the inscription “Post Office” reading up the left side (Scott 1-2).
+The earliest stamps of Mauritius are among the greatest philatelic treasures in the world, especially the 1847 1-penny orange and 2d dark blue bearing a portrait of Queen Victoria with the inscription “Post Office” reading up the left side (Scott 1-2).

 These are among the few postage stamps that are valued at more than $1 million apiece.